ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 > **Rule {{#check LANG-UNSAFE | Don't use unsafe blocks}}**
 >
-> For a secured development, the `unsafe` blocks must be avoided.
-Afterward,
+> In a secure Rust development, the `unsafe` blocks must be avoided.
+In the following,
 > we list the only cases where `unsafe` may be used, provided that they come
 > with a proper justification:
 >
->  - The Foreign Function Interface (FFI) of Rust allows for describing
+>  - The Foreign Function Interface (FFI) of Rust allows describing
 >  functions whose implementations are written in C, using the `extern "C"`
 >  prefix.
 To use such a function, the `unsafe` keyword is required.
 “Safe”
->  wrapper shall be defined to safely and seamlessly call C code.
+>  wrappers shall be defined to safely and seamlessly call C code.
 >
 >  - For embedded device programming, registers and various other resources are
 >  often accessed through a fixed memory address.
 In this case, `unsafe` blocks